benfoxall/benfoxall.github.com/_posts/2025-07-16-video-space.md

     &larr; More videos
 </label>

-… it's interactive!
-Drag around to see from different angles.

-### Locating my drone
+### Locating frames

-[My drone][drone] records telemetry data with it’s location & altitude but unfortunately nothing about the orientation or camera angle.
-So I decided to extract video frames and use [colmap][colmap] to calculate the orientation of each frame of the video.
-As a bonus I got a sparse point cloud generated in the process.
+I was hoping to use the telemetry data from my [drone]; it produces a text file with the location of the drone as it captures video.
+However this doesn't include orientation or camera gimble info so I wasn't able to map it into a pose.

+So I decided to use [COLMAP], a Structure-from-Motion tool which allows you to take a series of images to build a 3d scene.
+COLMAP also captures the position from which each image was captured which I was able to use for working.
+And because this is general purpose, I could use it for videos other than drone footage.

 I wrote some slightly scrappy code to extract and serialise the poses and points into a ply file that I could load into a webgl component.

-You can see some of the process for this on my [bluesky] post.
+You can read some of the process (and some gaussian splats) on this [bluesky] thread.

 ### Implementation